 WE Recycle promotes Wolfpack Excellence by encouraging zero waste practices for Wolfpack fans at Carter-Finley Stadium.
-Since 2003, over 729,464 lbs of cans, bottles, and mixed recycling has been collected from Carter-Finley Stadium and the surrounding tailgating lots.
+Since 2003, more than 1,110, 537 lbs. of cans, bottles, and mixed recycling has been collected from Carter-Finley Stadium and the surrounding tailgating lots.

-WE Recycle and Carter-Finley Composts are integral to the Zero Waste Wolfpack, a strategic operational and educational program that strives for zero waste within the athletic facilities at NC State University.
+WE Recycle and Carter-Finley Composts are integral to Zero Waste Wolfpack at Carter-Finley Stadium, a strategic operational and educational program that strives for zero waste within NC State Athletics.

-- Fill out the volunteer form, WE Recycle Volunteer Sign Up
+- Fill out the volunteer form, Zero Waste Wolfpack: Volunteer Sign Up

 - Each person must sign up individually

-- Volunteers under the age of 18 must be with a parent/guardian at all times and have a signed waiver.
+- Volunteers under the age of 18 must submit a signed waiver and have an adult chaperone in attendance at all times.

-- Distribute recycling bags to tailgaters 3-4 hours prior to each home game
+- Engage & interact with fans by providing recycling bags to tailgaters for 2.5-3 hours prior to each home game

 - Provide instructions to fans on what can and cannot be recycled

-- Each volunteer will have a “buddy” to roam the tailgating lots with
+- Each volunteer will have a “buddy” to walk and work with through the tailgating lots with

 - Volunteers should be prepared to do a lot of walking while carrying a backpack of supplies (please let us know ahead of time if you require any special accommodations)